 The Midland Air Museum is near Baginton in Warwickshire, and is adjacent to Coventry Airport.
-The museum includes the Sir Frank Whittle Jet Heritage Centre, a smaller hangar, and a fenced-off green area where many aircraft are on display in the open.
+The museum includes the Sir Frank Whittle Jet Heritage Centre (named after the local aviation pioneer and inventor of the jet engine), a smaller hangar, and a fenced-off green area where many aircraft are on display in the open.

 Midland Air Museum Map

 Starting in 1967 by a small group of local aircraft enthusiasts and called the 'Midland Aircraft Preservation Society', they started to collect books, photographs and aircraft parts.